 The strategy that ‘prevention is better than cure’ applies to kidney stones as well.
 In fact, kidney stone prevention is rather a matter of lifestyle changes.
 According to nephrology experts, here are some ways you can avoid kidney stones.

 - Drink plenty of water – It is true that water is the best remedy for numerous diseases.
 However, in the case of kidney stones, water is like a power element.
 You should aim to drink about 8 bottles of water each day.
 The objective is to pass nearly 2 ounces of water on a daily basis.
 Drinking plentiful water allows for micro stones to pass through urine.
 You may also choose to drink other healthy fluids.
 These choices consist of energy drinks, healthy soups, juices etc. But water is the foremost choice.

 - Decrease the intake of sodium – Higher levels of sodium are responsible for more calcium in the urine.
 This ratio can lead to the development of kidney stones.
 In order to prevent these stones, you should aim to reduce sodium in your diet.
 You should take low levels of salt in your meals.

 - Restrict your consumption of animal protein – Animal meats like red meats, poultry, eggs, seafood and more can increase the amount of uric acid in your body.
 This acid can further cause the formation of renal stones.
 You should restrict your animal protein intake to moderate.

-- Avoid eating oxalate-rich foods – Oxoloate is a substance that is directly accountable for kidney stones.
-If you have higher chances of getting affected by this condition, do not consume these food items.
+- Avoid eating oxalate-rich foods – Oxalate is a substance that is directly accountable for kidney stones.
+If you have a higher chance of getting affected by this condition, do not consume these food items.
 Stone-forming food products include spinach, tea, chocolate, beets, rhubarb, sweet potatoes, black pepper and more.

 - Eat calcium-rich foods – Calcium intake causes oxalate reduction in your body.
 However, your calcium intake should be adequate and not excessive.